Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 </head>
 ```

 `custom` is a XML namespace name which you could freely chose.
 It could also be something else.
-The `<?import>` tag does what we previously used CSS for: to refer to a `.htc` file holding the code for that component.
+The `<?import>` tag does what we previously used CSS for: referring to a `.htc` file holding the code for that component.
 In the `.htc` file, you then needed to add a few more parts:

 1. You needed to define the custom HTML tag under which to use the element: `<public:component tagname="rollimg">`
 2. You had to define any HTML attributes this element allowed for, e.g.: `<public:property name="src" />`